History of Drew Brees in Timeline

 November 4, 2001: First Professional Game

-On November 4, 2001, Drew Brees played in his first professional game against the Kansas City Chiefs, relieving Doug Flutie due to a concussion.
-He passed for 221 yards and a touchdown.
+On November 4, 2001, Drew Brees played in his first professional game against the Kansas City Chiefs in Week 8, relieving Doug Flutie due to a concussion.

 2001: Graduation from Purdue

-In 2001, Drew Brees graduated from Purdue University with a degree in industrial management.
+In 2001, Drew Brees graduated from Purdue with a degree in industrial management and became a member of the Sigma Chi fraternity.

 2001: NFL Draft Selection

-In 2001, Drew Brees was selected in the second round of the NFL draft by the San Diego Chargers.
+In 2001, Drew Brees was drafted in the second round of the NFL draft by the San Diego Chargers, following a successful college football career at Purdue.

 2001: NCAA's Today's Top VIII Award